Bruce Wayne: The Road Home

-Bruce Wayne: The Road Home is a month-long event comic published by DC Comics in December 2010.
+Bruce Wayne: The Road Home is a month-long event comic published by the comic book publishing company DC Comics in December 2010.
 The event was intended as a conclusion to Batman: The Return of Bruce Wayne limited series and as a bridge to the ongoing story of the Batman family.

-The event deals with the return of the original Batman after his journey through time and the effect that it has on a number of Gotham's heroes and villains, particularly upon Dick Grayson, who has been using his mentor's mantle since Battle for the Cowl.
+The event deals with the return of the original Batman after his journey through time and the effect that it has on a number of Gotham City's heroes and villains, particularly upon Dick Grayson, who has been using his mentor's mantle since Battle for the Cowl.

 During October 2010, all Batman titles were suspended in favor of eight one-shots, each dealing with a hero or villain.
 A final, ninth one-shot simply titled "Batman: The Return" rounded out the event and acted as a launching pad for the new continuity of the Batman universe, specifically for Batman Incorporated, a subsequent monthly ongoing title written by Grant Morrison.